B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 • Choose your receiving setup early, since all businesses must be able to receive from 1 September 2026.

-• Clean master data: validate SIREN or SIRET, VAT IDs, customer and supplier addresses, and payment terms.
+• Master data cleaning: validate SIREN/SIRET numbers, VAT numbers, customer and supplier addresses, and payment terms.

 • Upgrade ERP, billing, and AP tools to produce and ingest structured formats, and to process status messages.

-• Test routing using the Annuaire, and run end-to-end tests with key customers and suppliers.
+• Route test via the Annuaire, perform end-to-end testing with important customers and suppliers.

 Public Portal vs PA